greenplum-db/gpdb-archive/src/backend/access/appendonly/README.md

 So, a new tableam API index_fetch_tuple_exists() is used, which is implemented only for AO/CO tables.
 Here, we fetch a UniqueCheckDesc, which stores all the in-memory state to help us perform a unique index check.
 This descriptor is attached to the DMLState structs.
-Currently, the descriptor holds only a block directory struct.
-It will be modified later on to hold a visimap reference to help implement DELETEs/UPDATEs.
+The descriptor holds a block directory struct and a visimap struct.
 Furthermore, we initialize this struct on the first unique index check performed, akin to how we initialize descriptors for insert and delete.

 AO lazy VACUUM is different from heap vacuum in the sense that ctids of data tuples change (and the index tuples need to be updated as a consequence).
 It